ploomber/doc/doc/user-guide/password.md

 Your password isn't visible after deployment so write it down!
 ```

-You can also add, update and remove password protection using the [command-line interface.](cli.md#password-protection)
+You can also add, update, and remove password protection using the [command-line interface.](cli.md#password-protection)

 (auth0-integration)=
 ## Auth0 authentication